 Why should you compost organic waste?

 A large proportion of garden waste and food scraps collected by local authorities in the UK end up being disposed of in landfill.
-If you compost you could be helping to reduce the amount of waste buried in landfill and the environmental disadvantages of transporting waste matter to landfill.
-Landfill can produce far more methane when breaking down organic matter than a home composter and you also end up with a usable material to put back in your garden.
+If you compost you could be helping to reduce the amount of waste buried.
+Allowing it to break down in a composter is more beneficial to the environment.
+Landfill can produce far more greenhouse gases when breaking down organic matter than a home composter and you also end up with a usable material to put back in your garden.

 Why choose the Green Johanna?